ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-5-2.md

-Chapter: Dealing with Setbacks and Maintaining Resilience in Developing Patience
+Dealing with Setbacks and Maintaining Resilience in Developing Patience
 ================================================================================

 In this chapter, we will explore the challenges of setbacks and the importance of resilience in developing patience within the context of the book "The Power of Patience: How Lifelong Learning Fosters Perseverance."
 We will delve into strategies and techniques that can help individuals effectively navigate setbacks, maintain resilience, and continue their journey towards developing patience.